robertsweetman/module_4/mdbook/src/1_current_state.md

 ### Technical Needs
 <!-- is it POC or PoC -->
-The intial POC is hard to manage because it's in both an unfamiliar language and cloud environment.
+The intial POC is hard to manage because it's in both an unfamiliar language and the incorrect cloud environment for the business.

 If we are going to host a more robust solution in the cloud then it at least needs to be in Microsoft's Azure.

-Our database needs to be connectable to the wider 'sales process' environment within Version 1.
+Our database also needs to be connectable to the wider 'sales process' environment within Version 1.
 It's no good lobbing this into another proprietary tool that can't connect to.

 <!--